mchangrh/sb-slash/docs/commands.md

 - acceptterms - Accept [disclaimer](https://wiki.sponsor.ajay.app/w/Automating_Submissions) for automated/ segments

 ### /formatunsubmitted
-format unsubmitted segments from debug log
+format unsubmitted segments from debug

 upload the debug here (https://mchangrh.github.io/cfkv-bin/)

 - binid: bin ID to fetch debug from

+### /shareunsubmitted
+share unsubmitted segments from deubg and for a video

+upload the debug here (https://mchangrh.github.io/cfkv-bin/)

+- binid: bin ID to fetch from
+- videoID: videoID to share segments from

 ### [/vip](./vip.md)